misbah144/Centralized-Reporting/README.md

 Features:

 -User based password protected access for users(within the  organization).

 -User have different access based on their authorization level.

 -Relevent reports can be view by users based on their access level.

 -Use of ssrs reporting server along with crystal reports.

 -Reports can be extracted on differents formats i.e(pdf,xlsx,csv, txt).

 -Logs of user activity also maintained and monitored by admin user in order to identify data leaks.

 -Admin user can set/revoke access of users(within the organization).

-setup:
+Setup:

-C# ASP.NET framework required.
+-C# ASP.NET framework required.

-Java Script must be enabled for web browser.
+-Java Script must be enabled for web browser.

-Microsoft SSRS report server required.
+-Microsoft SSRS report server required.

-Crystal Reports 9 or above must be installed(to view reports).
+-Crystal Reports 9 or above must be installed(to view reports).

-IIS web server required (built in with windows) to deploy this web application.
+-IIS web server required (built in with windows) to deploy this web application.

+(*COMPLETE CODE WILL BE AVAILABLE ON DEMAND)